framewiki/framewiki.net/framewiki/guidelines.md

 ## Creating Pages
 Create a new page for new Framework product lines, and for each generation within a given product line.
 If there is only one generation of a product, do not create separate pages for the generation and the line until a second generation is announced.

-Pages for guides or instructions should be listed on the [Guides](/guides) list page.
-Ensure the guide specifies what products it applies to.
-If there are different guides that accomplish a similar task but on different products --- for example, mainboard reset instructions that differ by  generation --- create a new page for each version of the guide.

 Pages may also be created for Framework-adjacent companies, defined as companies that partner with Framework to create intentionally Framework-compatible parts such as mainboards or expansion cards, and their Framework-compatible products.
 Framewiki is not a general right-to-repair wiki; all pages must be specific to Framework.

+## Guides
+Pages for guides or instructions should be included on the [Guides](/guides) list page and include the `guides` note.
+Ensure the guide specifies what products it applies to.
+If there are different guides that accomplish a similar task but on different products --- for example, mainboard reset instructions that differ by  generation --- add each guide under its own heading on the same page if appropriate.

+Guides are written and maintained by the Framewiki community.
+Editors should carefully test guides to ensure they are easy to follow and will not cause damage when followed exactly.
+However, guides on Framewiki are provided as-is and without warranty of any kind, express or implied.
+Reliance on Framewiki guides is at your own risk and may void your warranty.
+Official Framework guides can be found at <https://guides.frame.work>.

 ## Removing Pages
 If a page has little content and qualifies as a stub, it may be a candidate for deletion if the content could be combined into an existing page.
 Before deleting a page, consider whether there is other information that could be added to the page to make it longer.
 Always mark the page as a stub and post in the discussion section before deleting it, to give editors an opportunity to discuss and add additional content.